 How can I talk to someone at Low Income Relief?

-However, to reach a person at Low Income Relief, you will need to do one of these things:
+To reach someone at Low Income Relief, you will need to do one of these things:

 These are the only ways you can reach someone at Low Income Relief currently.